 Castlefield Gallery’s vision is for the North to be a place where artists can live and produce work, while presenting their work in national and international contexts.
 Its mission is to nurture talent, explore cultural trends and deepen audience’s relationship to contemporary art.

 CG is supported by Arts Council England through Grants for the Arts (2012-14) and is a cultural partner of Manchester City Council (2012-15).
-CG is a limited company and charity that owns its city centre venue thanks to Arts Council England’s capital lottery funding in 2000.
+CG is a limited company (Reg.
+No. 1838334) and registered charity (No. 515571) that owns its city centre venue thanks to Arts Council England’s capital lottery funding in 2000.

 Team CG has rediscovered the entrepreneurial spirit that started Castlefield Gallery in 1984, when artists and art lovers got together to build a gallery to showcase emerging contemporary artists.
 The fundraising auction in May 2012 auction demonstrated the incredible support that CG has from artists, the arts community and art buyers, in raising ground-breaking sales of £33,000 towards its future plans for talent development.
 CG extends a huge thank you all the artists who donated work, helped out in the build up to and at the event, and especially to artist Pavel Buchler who gave advice and time to be the auctioneer, and also to gallery director Stephen Snoddy (New Art Gallery Walsall) and to DJ and writer Dave Haslam.

 Team CG looks forward to working with many more artists and welcoming visitors to its venue.